-To determine the fair value of the common stock as of December 31, 2012, the Company utilized the probability-weighted return method ("PWERM") to allocate the total equity value to the various securities, including Preferred Stock warrants.
+To determine the fair value of the common stock as of December 31, 2012, we utilized the probability-weighted return method ("PWERM") to allocate the total equity value to the various securities, including Preferred Stock warrants.
 The PWERM model reflected our continued development, including the anticipation of the closing of Series B-1 convertible Preferred Stock financing.
 In addition, the model took into account the additional funding we received from our loan agreement that was entered into with Square 1 Bank in August 2012, the progression of our HS-110 program for non-small cell lung cancer and our HS-410 program for bladder cancer and notification that we were being considered as a candidate for potential grant funding for our non-small cell lung cancer program since the previous valuation dated March 31, 2012.
+The revision of our HS-110 clinical trial protocol, to remove a combination therapy from our clinical protocol, enhanced the universe of potential patients for our lung cancer drug and the potential market for the drug, resulting in a material increase in investor interest in our company.
+At that time, we also retained a nationally recognized bladder cancer oncologist to assist in designing our clinical trials and progressing our development plans, resulting in an enhancement of our oncology capabilities and diversification of our development activities, which also assisted our attractiveness as a financing candidate.
 The PWERM is a scenario-based analysis that estimates the value per share based on the probability-weighted present value of expected future investment returns, considering each of four future scenarios: an immediate IPO, a delayed IPO, a sale or merger, or liquidation.
 The equity is allocated pro rata among the total common shares on as-converted basis.
 The value per share under each scenario was then probability weighted and the resulting weighted values were summed to determine the fair value per share for each class.
 Our calculated discounts for the lack of marketability through the use of the Black-Scholes-Option Pricing Model, and applied an implied discount for marketability of 20.5% for the immediate IPO scenario, 29% for the delayed IPO scenario, and 61.7% for the sale or merger scenario.
-The expected outcomes were weighted based on a probability of forty percent (40%) for the liquidation scenario, with a lower probability for an IPO scenarios were weighted according to our estimate of the probability of each scenario.
-Based on the PWERM model, the Board of Directors determined the fair value of our common stock at November 8, 2012 to be \$2.23.
+The expected outcomes were weighted based on a probability of forty percent (40%) for the liquidation scenario, with a lower probability for an IPO scenario of twenty-five percent (25%) and a probability of thirty-five percent (35%) for the sale or merger scenario.
+The fair values of the equity determined using the IPO and non-IPO scenarios were weighted according to our estimate of the probability of each scenario.
+Based on the PWERM model, the Board of Directors determined the fair value of our common stock at December 31, 2012 to be \$2.23.